 The main rule is don’t talk turkey at the Christmas dinner table, just eat it.

 “It all helps make sure you can all sit down together and genuinely enjoy each other’s company,” says Pryor.

 While business should be off the table at Christmas dinner, there’s nothing wrong with booking in some specific time during the break to talk about the business — just make sure it doesn’t infiltrate your family downtime.

 Pryor suggests putting four key topics on the agenda:

-“One rule I say must be followed with all family business is ‘no surprises,’” he says.
+Conversations about the future of a family business are important, even when the future seems a long way off.
+“One rule I say must be followed with all family business is ‘no surprises’,” Pryor says.
 “Talk to the next generation.
 Tell them what you want.
-Find out what they want and have the conversations you need to have well before you’re forced to have those conversations.”
+Find out what they want.
+Have the conversations you need to have well before you’re forced to have those conversations.”

 If business governance isn’t sorted yet, that needs to be done too.